 If you’re new to the term MOOC it is an acronym for Massive Online Open Course and each year Physiopedia has one for you to take part in for free.

 The courses Physiopedia have hosted have been hugely successful and have covered a diverse range of topics.
-This year the topic is Understanding Rehabilitation as a Health Strategy and it starts today!
+This year the topic is Understanding the Rehabilitation Needs of Displaced Persons and it starts today!

-The 2021 MOOC aims to provide a comprehensive knowledge of rehabilitation within current global context so you can play an effective and proactive role in global and local efforts to increase access to high quality rehabilitation.
+The 2022 MOOC aims to provide a comprehensive knowledge of rehabilitation for displaced persons within the current global context so you can play an effective and proactive role in global and local efforts to increase access to high quality rehabilitation for displaced persons.

-This is a completely online course which will take place in Physiopedia’s complimentary e-learning platform Physioplus.
-You will need need to set up a FREE trial account to access the course during the initial launch.
+This is a completely online course which will take place in Physiopedia’s complementary e-learning platform Plus.
+You will need to set up a FREE trial account.
+For more about the course you can read the Physiopedia Page dedicated to the MOOC.

-The course will be accredited in 32 States in the USA, Australia and South Africa.
+The course will be accredited in the USA, Australia and South Africa.
 That’s right this course comes with free CEUs and CPD Credits if you take part and complete the course.

 This work is supported by the USAID funded Learning Acting Building for Rehabilitation in Health Systems (ReLAB-HS) project and is not possible without the generous and committed contribution of the Leahy War Victims fund.